-7 things to consider before asking me for a free image
+7 things to consider before asking me for something for free

 I’ve written this post in response to the many people in the dance industry who have asked me for free images (3 of whom have done so, just in the last 3 days), but the principles will work the same for any industry.
 This post gives you 7 things to consider before approaching me to ask for a free image.